jessica-jones/jessica-jones.github.io/projects/project-3.md

 Researching and Editing
 ---
+Because of our combined interest in art, my partner and I decided to create a documentary about pop art.

-I also went above and beyond by buying matching pop art shirts for my partner and I so we had matching outfits during our interviews.
+After months of research, drafting, and editing we had a documentary to present to the world.
+We also went above and beyond by buying matching pop art shirts so we had matching outfits during our interviews.

 What did I learn?
 ---